Win your way in to North Pole skating rink in Cambridge

 The North Pole skating rink in Cambridge is back this winter and you could be there for free.

-We have once again teamed up with the organisers and will be giving away three family tickets for this popular attraction, which opens this weekend (Saturday November 16) and runs through the festive period to January 5.
+The Cambs Times and Wisbech Standard has teamed up with organisers to offer two family tickets for this popular attraction, which opens this weekend (Saturday November 16) and runs through the festive period to January 5.

-Tickets are now on sale and visitors can skate on the all-weather rink and then relax and enjoy food and drink

 You may also want to watch: